-Exhibition and catalogue produced by The Friends of the Libraries of the University of Southern California, Los Angeles, on the occasion of a bequest of Huene’s rare books.
+Exhibition and catalog produced by The Friends of the Libraries of the University of Southern California, Los Angeles, on the occasion of a bequest of Huene’s rare books.
 Edited by Oreste Pucciani with tributes by Katherine Hepburn, George Cukor, Horst, Leo Lerman, Main Bocher, and others.

-Huene’s photographs are included in Horst’s Salute to the Thirties, with foreword by Janet Flanner.
+Huene’s photographs are included in Horst’s book Salute to the Thirties, with Foreword by Janet Flanner.

 Retrospective exhibition and catalog by William A. Ewing, Eye for Elegance: The Photography of George Hoyningen-Huene, produced by the International Center of Photography, New York.
 The exhibition travels to London, Paris, Minneapolis, and Long Beach, California.